gomagedon/expectate/README.md

 # Examples

-The best thing any assertion library is for is testing the equality of two structs, right?<br>
+One of the main reasons to use an assertion library is testing the equality of two structs, right?<br>
 Well, you'll be happy to know that, unlike testify, this uses go-cmp instead of reflect.DeepEquals!<br>
 ...Not impressed?<br>
 Well, take go ahead and google go-cmp to figure out why.
 Also note that the use of reflect.DeepEquals is an outstanding issue in testify...